Slick Watts’ Top 5 Tryout Tips

 With The Coaches

 Next is something a lot of players are embarrassed to do; ask questions of the coach.
-Coach Slick puts it in the simple terms.
-“Ask the coach Questions.
+Coach Slick puts it in simple terms, “Ask the coach Questions.
 They love it when you ask questions because they get to do their job and teach you.”

 Trying to fake your way through something instead of asking your coach to explain it multiple times is a sure fire way to not make a team.